Frank-Walter Steinmeier elected to second term as German president | DW | 13.02.2022

 "I appeal to [Russian] President Putin: Loosen the noose around Ukraine's neck and seek with us a path that preserves peace in Europe," he added.

-Steinmeier also refused to avoid confrontation with radical opponents of the government's COVID-19 response, in a reference to the Querdenker (lateral thinker) movement that has spread conspiracy theories.
+Steinmeier also refused to avoid confrontation with radical opponents of the government's COVID-19 response, in a reference to the Querdenker (lateral thinker) movement that has spread lies and conspiracy theories.

 "To those who tear open wounds, who spread hatred and lies in the distress of the pandemic, who talk of a 'Corona dictatorship' and who make threats and violence against policewomen, nurses and mayors, to them I say: 'I'm here, I'm staying,'" the president said.